megadrive/ozbt/COMMANDS.md

 >> `!turn rps off`

 `!custom_add [trigger] [message]`
 > Create a custom command for the channel that fires when `!trigger` is used.
-Please note: user-levels are not implemented yet, so anyone can use them currently.
+Please @NOTE user-levels are not implemented yet, so anyone can use them currently.

 `!custom_remove [trigger]`
 > Remove a trigger. `trigger` does not include the delimeter (`!` by default)